vmmoreno26/paylocity_automation_challenge/README.md

 - Once it is open, you can go to test/paylocity/DashboardTest.java

+- Open the file and click Run All

+- or

-- Click Run All or just select the Test from Explorer and right click Run As -> TestNG Test
+- Select the Test from Explorer and right click Run As -> TestNG Test